txthinking/brook/README.md

 - **--udpTimeout**="": time (s) (default: 0)

-- **--withoutBrookProtocol**: The data will not be encrypted with brook protocol

 - **--wsserver, -s**="": Brook wsserver address, like: ws://1.2.3.4:80, if no path then /ws will be used.
 Do not omit the port under any circumstances

 ## wssserver

-Run as brook wssserver, both TCP and UDP, it will start a standard https server and websocket server
+Start a brook wssserver that supports tcp and udp.
+It opens a standard https server and a websocket server

-- **--blockCIDR4List**="": One CIDR per line, https://, http:// or local file absolute path, like: https://raw.githubusercontent.com/txthinking/brook/master/programmable/list/example_cidr4.txt

-- **--blockCIDR6List**="": One CIDR per line, https://, http:// or local file absolute path, like: https://raw.githubusercontent.com/txthinking/brook/master/programmable/list/example_cidr6.txt

-- **--blockDomainList**="": One domain per line, suffix match mode. https://, http:// or local file absolute path.
-Like: https://raw.githubusercontent.com/txthinking/brook/master/programmable/list/example_domain.txt

-- **--blockGeoIP**="": Block IP by Geo country code, such as US
+- **--blockCIDR4List**="": This option will be removed in a future version, please use the global option instead

+- **--blockCIDR6List**="": This option will be removed in a future version, please use the global option instead

+- **--blockDomainList**="": This option will be removed in a future version, please use the global option instead

+- **--blockGeoIP**="": This option will be removed in a future version, please use the global option instead

 - **--cert**="": The cert file absolute path for the domain, such as /path/to/cert.pem.
 If cert or certkey is empty, a certificate will be issued automatically

 - **--certkey**="": The cert key file absolute path for the domain, such as /path/to/certkey.pem.
 If cert or certkey is empty, a certificate will be issued automatically

 - **--domainaddress**="": Such as: domain.com:443.
 If you choose to automatically issue certificates, the domain must have been resolved to the server IP and 80 port also will be used

+- **--example**: Show a minimal example of usage

 - **--password, -p**="": Server password